Netatalk/netatalk/doc/manpages/man5/papd.conf.5.md

 There exists one special share named "cupsautoadd".
-If this is present as the first entry then all available CUPS queues will be served automagically using the parameters assigned to this global share.
+If this is present as the first entry then all available CUPS queues will be served automatically using the parameters assigned to this global share.
 But subsequent printer definitions can be used to override these global settings for individual spoolers.